-MAS 700 – News and Participatory Media
+MAS 700 – Future of News and Participatory Media

-Wednesdays, 2-4:30pm, E15-363 (Media Lab, 75 Amherst/20 Ames St., Cambridge, MA)
+Wednesdays, 1-4:00pm, E15-344 (Media Lab, 75 Amherst/20 Ames St., Cambridge, MA)

-The first section of the class feature weekly assignments.
+The first section of the class features weekly assignments.
 Completing each assignment requires authoring a news story.
-That story can be textual, graphical, audio, video, interactive or any combination of these methods.
+That story can be textual, graphical, audio, video, interactive, or any combination of these methods.
 At least one story must be long-form text (1000 or more words); at least one story must use a medium other than text.
 Creating new tools or methods to solve these weekly reporting challenges is encouraged, but not mandatory.
 It is mandatory for the final assignment: based on the previous week’s assignments, or based on an interesting unsolved reporting problem, you will be designing and testing a novel reporting tool or technique.
-You must report a story using this tool/technique, and at least one classmate must report using your tool as well (reciprocity is expected and encouraged.)
+You must report a story using this tool/technique, and at least one classmate must report using your tool as well (reciprocity is expected and encouraged).